 In the center platform area of the ornamental garden, you’ll find a bench from a famous picture of the Taj Mahal.
 Princess Diana was photographed there in 1992 during an official state visit.
 You can recreate the iconic picture there, but be prepared to fend off others – it gets crowded.

 Use the flashlight/torch feature on your mobile phone to shine on the pietra dura (the jewels inlaid in the marble).
 You’ll be able to see the brilliance of the translucent marble and precious stones.

 Once inside the ground of the Taj Mahal, you may be approached by strangers.
 Anyone who offers to take a professional photo of you or offers you other unsolicited services is not doing it to be kind and welcoming.
 They are looking for compensation.
 You will avoid hassles if you stay with your guide or your group.

-Tomorrow our group is off to Jaipur.
+Tomorrow our group is leaving Agra, India and off to Jaipur.
 Follow for more from the trip.

 If you’re interested in fantastic group tour options to India or beyond, consider G Adventures.
 The level of service and quality of their tours is unparalleled.
 Click here for more information on their current tours and discount coupons.